-Meghan Markle's life among Toronto 'royalty'
+Meghan's pageboys and Toronto 'royalty'

 The Mulroneys and Trudeaus - Canada's pre-eminent political families - are close, and Ms Markle knows the Trudeaus through her humanitarian work.

-Mulroney's children- Ivy, four, and seven-year-old twins Brian and John - will be among the bridesmaids and pageboys at the wedding.
+Mulroney's children- Ivy, four, and seven-year-old twins Brian and John - are among the bridesmaids and pageboys at the wedding.
 It is also rumoured that the Canadian stylist was involved in helping to plan the event.

 She was photographed arriving at Heathrow Airport with her family on Tuesday night.